Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Introduction

 \section{Introduction}

-The energy-optimal impulsive control problem for linear time-variant dynamical systems with fixed end times and states has received a great deal of attention in literature.
-In this paper, the term ``energy-optimal" means that the cost metric is a class of functional that varies linearly with the magnitude of the control input at any time and has no dependence on the state.
+The fuel-optimal impulsive control problem for linear time-variant dynamical systems with fixed end times and states has received a great deal of attention in literature.
+In this paper, the term ``fuel-optimal" means that the cost metric is expressed as the integral of a norm-like function of the control input and has no dependence on the state.
 This is consistent with resource costs in a number of practical applications such as a propellant expenditure for a spacecraft thruster executing small maneuvers or energy expenditure in an electric motor in a drone.
 The additional feature of impulsive control is that the magnitude of the control input is not constrained.
 However, a wide range of continuous control problems can be approximated as impulsive provided that the durations of the time intervals over which control input is applied are small.
 Because of these properties, similar problems have been studied in a wide range of fields including engineering \cite{Gaias2015diffdrag1,Chernick2018}, epidemiology \cite{Verriest2005}, and finance \cite{Bouchard2011}.
-Indeed, this class of problem has been studied for over fifty years in the context of spacecraft rendezvous and formation-flying \cite{Lawden1963}.
+Indeed, this class of problem has been studied for over fifty years in the context of spacecraft rendezvous and formation-flying \cite{Prussing1969}.
 The space community's interest in these problems is motivated by the fact that spacecraft propellant is limited and cannot be replenished after launch.
 It follows that improving the efficiency of maneuver planning algorithms can significantly extend mission lifetimes.
 Additionally, the dynamics of the space environment are well-understood and can be accurately approximated by linear models, especially models based on orbit elements \cite{Sullivan2017}.